Tutorials

 Step 4: Verify Installation

 After installing the script, visit your website in a new browser tab.
-Then check your Plausible dashboard — you should see yourself as a visitor within a few seconds.
+Check your Plausible dashboard — you should see yourself as a visitor within a few seconds.

-You can also use your browser’s Developer Tools (F12) → Network tab to verify the script loads.
+You can also check your browser’s Developer Tools (F12) → Network tab.
 Look for a request to plausible.io/js/script.js.

 Pageview Goals